 Terrorism Financing National Risk Assessment 2020

-This Terrorism Financing National Risk Assessment (TF NRA) is the culmination of experience and observations from all relevant competent authorities over the past few years, and includes inputs from the private sector and academia.
-It seeks to further deepen the understanding by law enforcement agencies, supervisors/regulators and the private sector of Singapore’s key TF threats and vulnerabilities, so that appropriate prevention and mitigation measures may be taken.
+In 2020, Singapore conducted a Terrorism Financing (TF) National Risk Assessment (NRA).
+The TF NRA was the culmination of experience and observations from all relevant competent authorities over the past few years, and included inputs from the private sector and academia.
+It sought to deepen the understanding by law enforcement agencies, supervisors/regulators and the private sector of Singapore's key TF threats and vulnerabilities, so that appropriate prevention and mitigation measures may be taken.

 The TF NRA has found that: